percona/everest-doc/docs/install/installEverest.md

     Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
 [These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.
 Make sure that you enter **at least** one namespace.

-    ??? info "Installing various operators in different namespaces"

-        To install various operators in different namespaces, such as MySQL and MongoDB operator in namespaces dev and testing, and PostgreSQL operator in namespaces production and staging, run the following command:
-        {.power-number}

-        1.     everestctl install

-            ??? example "Expected output"

-                ```sh
-                ?
-Namespaces managed by Everest [comma separated] dev,testing
-                ?
-What operators do you want to install?
-MySQL, MongoDB
-                ```

-        2. Rerun the `everestctl install` command to install the PostgreSQL operator in the production and staging namespaces.

-            ??? example "Expected output"

-                ```sh
-                ?
-Namespaces managed by Everest [comma separated] production,staging
-                ?
-What operators do you want to install?
-PostgreSQL
-                ```

     Alternatively, you can set multiple namepaces in the headless mode: